Gagandeepsingh9/90DaysOfDevOps_Challenges/Week6-CICD/readme.md

 #### 2. Scalable, Distributed Builds with Jenkins Agents
 To follow best practices and prepare for a larger workload, I did not run the builds on the Jenkins master node.
 Instead, I configured a dedicated **worker node** (agent).
 My pipeline is configured with `agent {label "dev-node1"}` to ensure all jobs run on this separate agent, keeping the master node free for orchestration.

-*   **Real-World Troubleshooting:** As part of this process, I encountered and solved a common issue where the agent was missing a required dependency (Java).
+*   **Troubleshooting:** As part of this process, I encountered and solved a common issue where the agent was missing a required dependency (Java).
 My screenshots document this error and the successful connection after I installed it.

 ![Jenkins Agent Configuration](screenshots/jenkins-agents.png)